 At the Medical/Dental Clinics held at the four churches in the villages, 617 medical patients were seen and dentists extracted 242 teeth.
 Medications were dispensed, including antiparasitics and vitamins.
 Three hundred forty children were given sunglasses for UV protection and—it is hoped—cataract protection.
 Linda Parks, from St. Andrews, traveled with the medical/dental teams to the villages.
 Kathryn Kattmann, from Campbell, a retired Spanish teacher, was in charge of dispensing reading glasses.
 She was assisted by her grandson, Reed, from Charlottesville.

-Ron David, a pediatric neurologist, is Acting Executive Director of KHISH/U.S., a registered nonprofit corporation in the Commonwealth of Virginia (501(c)3 status applied for).
 Susan David, a pediatrician, is a member of the Board.
 Tom Coye serves as Vice Chairman.
 While in Honduras, Ron, Susan, and Tom attended the board meeting of KHISH/Honduras (a registered non-governmental organization for development in Honduras) for its annual meeting.
 The City of San Lorenzo has donated 6.8 acres of land for a proposed outpatient surgery center and eye care facility to serve the people of southern Honduras, with support from KHISH.
 The next step is the building of a road from the main highway to this parcel of land, and Tom is heading up fundraising for this project.

 Over the 12 years that KHISH has been sending mission teams to Honduras, over 100 individuals have volunteered to serve, many repeatedly.
 Over 10 states, plus Australia and Singapore, have been represented.

 Other church sponsors of KHISH are Grace Episcopal Church, Kilmarnock, Virginia; Immanuel Episcopal Church, Old Church, Virginia; First Presbyterian Church of Port Jefferson, New York; and Trinity Presbyterian Church of Berwyn, Pennsylvania.
 KHISH also is supported by a myriad of other donors from across the country, some of whom are grateful former patients whose vision has been restored by eye surgery.
-For further information, or to find out how you can help, contact Susan David (email@example.com) or Linda Parks (firstname.lastname@example.org).
+For further information, or to find out how you can help, contact Susan David (firstname.lastname@example.org) or Linda Parks (email@example.com).
 KHISH’s website is www.khishprojectvision.com.
-[END]

 A recent article published by TBR NEWSMEDIA highlights the incredible work Reverend Richard Graugh has done with KHISH Project Vision.
 Check out the full article here!